 Seen and Heard

-BBC Radio 3, Three Choirs Festival, Windsor Festival, Berry Bros & Rudd, St Endellion Festival, Southern Cathedrals Festival, English Heritage, Chipping Campden Music Festival, Two Moors Festival, National Trust, Kings Place
+One of the UK's Top 10 Carol Concerts, 2017 (The Guardian), BBC Radio 3, Three Choirs Festival, Windsor Festival, Berry Bros & Rudd, St Endellion Festival, Southern Cathedrals Festival, English Heritage, Chipping Campden Music Festival, Two Moors Festival, National Trust, Kings Place

 Opus Anglicanum Trust